pickup icon

 • Growth rate/ease: fast growing, easy to grow

-• Special features & uses: landscape uses include raingardens and edges of large meadowscapes, for erosion control and in hedgerows and windbreaks; human uses include timber for items like crates, pallets, wood shavings, matchsticks, tongue depressors, and pellets for fuel and pulp for paper - partricularly in the northeastern USA where it is more abundant.
+• Special features & uses: landscape uses include raingardens and edges of large meadowscapes, for erosion control and in hedgerows and windbreaks; human uses include timber for items like crates, pallets, wood shavings, matchsticks, tongue depressors, and pellets for fuel and pulp for paper - particularly in the northeastern USA where it is more abundant.